You remember that Jo-Jo Shutty, who made history as the first female helicopter news traffic and

 You went to the rodeo at the Olympia to see Roy Rogers and Dale Evans.

-And in 1956, you went there to see Elvis Presley.
+In 1956, you went to the Fox Theater to see Elvis Presley.

 You drank hot Vernor's when you were ill, on cold days after a walk